- Account owner

 The party that owns an app and advertises it across various platforms in order to increase the quantity and quality of its user base.

 - App Store Analytics

-- Tracking and analyzing app data for App stores (Google Play, Apple App Store, etc).
+- Collecting and analyzing app data for App stores (Google Play, Apple App Store, etc).

 - App Store Optimisation